wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/4-calendar.md

-Let's build a flow triggered by a button that will set up automatic replies to your Office 365 Outlook which will add separate reply messages for internal and external emails.
+Let's build a flow triggered by a button that will set up automatic replies to your Office 365 Outlook, which will add separate reply messages for internal and external emails.

 1. [Sign in](https://flow.microsoft.com/?azure-portal=true).